-2021 - 2024 PROVISION DEVELOPMENT ACTION AND TIMESCALE REVIEW OF PROGRESS Set up a weekly TA meeting to monitor collate feedback from classroom-based TAs, and formally record their observations.
-5. Use technology to provide greater access to the curriculum Annually purchase online site licenses WorkShark and Dyslexia Gold to support literacy skills.
+2022 - 2025 PROVISION DEVELOPMENT ACTION AND TIMESCALE REVIEW OF PROGRESS June 2024 All Prep-Prep Teaching Staff received training on Zones of Regulation led by Nicola Sodhi INSET September 2024 All Prep Teaching staff received training on Zone of Regulation led by Nicola Sodhi INSET September 2024 All Pre-Prep staff from the AT Society, to develop awareness to support pupil 5.
+Use technology to provide greater access to the curriculum Annually purchase online site licenses WorkShark and Dyslexia Gold to support literacy skills.
 Investigate purchasing site licenses for NumberShark to support Numeracy skills.
 Ipad being used in Junior classes for dictation/recording purposes.
 A number of children (<10) use laptops regularly in lessons with a heavy written content (English and history).
 These children will use their laptops in end of year exams.
 Explore the text-to-speech within Word to support pupils in the classroom and in examinations.
-Explore ReaderPens (September 2021), currently there are two within the Learning Development Department, which scans text and reads it aloud facilitating the user's desire to read independently.
+Explore ReaderPens (September 2023), currently there are two within the Learning Development Department, which scans text and reads it aloud facilitating the user's desire to read independently.
 One child (with a EHCP) uses hearing device for hearing amplification or to cut out environmental noise.
-For the child with a EHCP, Classroom acoustics to be reviewed annually by Warwickshire County Council IDS Lead Professional Hearing Team.
-Appropriate apps and programmes to be investigated by the LDD A set of 30 iPads have been purchased in the Middle School to support learning in core curriculum areas.
-Two additional C-Pens were purchased in June 2021 by the Learning Development Department.
+For the child with a EHCP, Classroom accoustics to be reviewed annually by Warwickshire County Council IDS Appropriate apps and programmes to be investigated by the LDD, as ongoing and part of the rolling programme.
+A set of 30 iPads have been purchased in the Middle School to support learning in core curriculum areas.
+September 2023 Three C-Pens were purchased in by the Learning Development Department WCC Hearing Team have carried out annual acoustics assessments of the classrooms for the child with the EHCP; July 2022, 2023, 2024